olufotebig/angular-image-gallery/README.md

-# ImageGallery - This is a simple image album using angular and cloudinary
+# ImageGallery - This is a simple image album example using angular and cloudinary (No delete feature :smile:)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.